rebeccamccollumstats/r-statistics-projects/03-pokemon-card-pricing-regression/README.md

 **Project Type:** Regression Modeling
 **Primary Tool:** R
-**Project Status:** In Progress
+**Project Status:** Completed — Future improvements possible

 ### Project Overview

 Project 3 is a regression modeling project titled **Pokémon Card Price Prediction: An E-Commerce Pricing Analysis in R**.
 This project uses a Pokémon card sales/listing dataset to examine which card and listing features are associated with market price.

-The main response variable for this project is `price_usd` because it standardizes all prices into the same currency.
+The main price variable is `price_usd`, which standardizes all prices into U.S. dollars.
+Because card prices were highly right-skewed, the regression models used `log_price_usd` as the final response variable.
 The original `price` column is still useful for reference, but it depends on the listing’s original currency.
 For modeling and comparison, `price_usd` is the cleaner and more consistent target variable.

 ---